Duties for the Lab Coordinator include the following:

 record of lab-related communication for Dr. Petersen and future lab

-staff.
-For non-lab related email
+non-lab related email communication, you will

-communication, you will use your personal university email (i.e., firstname-lastname@uiowa.edu).
+use your personal university email (i.e., firstname-lastname@uiowa.edu).
 If someone contacts

 your personal university email with lab-related communication, you